rocky1851/rocky1851/README.md

 ## Hi there 👋

+Hi!
+I'm Atharva, a medical student eager to learn programming.
+I'm particularly interested in Machine Learning and its applications in healthcare.

+**Currently Learning:**

+* Programming Fundamentals
+* Machine Learning Basics

+I'm always open to learning and collaborating!

 <!--
 **rocky1851/rocky1851** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.